 - New Relic Mobile SDK agent version number

 - Settings such as the maximum number of HTTP requests to track per minute

 Performance data is buffered in memory but never written to the device's storage.

 Server-side data storage for mobile apps is handled in the same way as all other applications monitored by New Relic Mobile.
 For more information, see New Relic's security documentation about hosting and data storage.

-In general, New Relic Mobile retains performance data according to the more generous time period of either your web or your mobile subscription.
-New Relic Mobile also retains aggregate records of the number of active instances of your application.
+In general, we retain performance data according to the more generous time period of either your web or your mobile subscription.
+We also retain aggregate records of the number of active instances of your application.

 This added code has been reviewed and tested for security-related flaws, and it incorporates best practices related to secure coding.
-As New Relic Mobile code runs within your application's process, it is subject to the same rights and restrictions as your own code.
+Because our code runs within your application's process, it is subject to the same rights and restrictions as your own code.

-In addition, the iOS agent for New Relic Mobile registers an NSURLProtocol handler to track NSURLConnection-based networking activity.
+In addition, Mobile's iOS agent registers an NSURLProtocol handler to track NSURLConnection-based networking activity.
 This instrumentation is compatible with other custom NSURLProtocol handlers your application may register.
 The handler is registered within a single application process, so it is unable to monitor networking requests originating from other applications or the underlying operating system.